aljawaid/PluginManager/README.md

 - Show a notification icon if the plugin has database changes
 - Show a notification icon if the plugin has a published homepage
 - Show the Kanboard compatible version set by the plugin
-- Show a direct link to the plugin readme file if hosted on GitHub, GitLab or Gitea.
+- Show a direct link to the plugin readme file if hosted on GitHub, GitLab, Gitea or Codeberg.
 - Show the plugin installation date

 **Plugin Directory**